CharanCSE02/Security-Assessment-and-management-on-Health-care-clinic-/README.md

 Cedarville Family Health has not established, it means not conducting any regular risk analysis.

 Cedarville Family Health has not established, it means not conducting risk assessments and risk mitigation.
+### Remediation
+Cedarville family health wants to make encrypteds the storing data and transfering data.
+Always prefrom base encryption on hard disk drives where you caring offsite.

+Cedarville family health using back up with encryption from and used 3-2-1 backup strategy like 3 three backup stroages.

+The organization wants asign individual works and Role-based-Access-Controls in responsible manger.

+The organization want conducts regular risk assessments and vulnerability assessment.